rwieruch/blog_robinwieruch_content/postgres-express-setup-tutorial.md

 {{% chapter_header "A minimal Postgres with Sequelize in Express Setup" "postgres-sequelize-express" %}}

+To connect PostgreSQL to your Express application, use an {{% a_blank "ORM" "https://en.wikipedia.org/wiki/Object-relational_mapping" %}} to convert information from the database to a JavaScript application without SQL statements.
 An ORM is short for Object Related Mapping, a technique that programmers use to create a sort of "virtual" database, useful for converting data among incompatible types.
 More specifically, ORMs mimic the actual database so a developer can operate within a programming language and worry about conversions after the fact.
-This reduces the amount of code needed for communication between the Object-Domain Model (ODM) and Relational Models, and decreases runtimes immediately.
-The downside is added code abstraction, but this shouldn't be a problem for simple JavaScript applications.
+This reduces the amount of code needed for communication between the Object-Domain Model (ODM) and Relational Models, and decreases runtimes dramatically  The downside is added code abstraction, but this shouldn't be a problem for simple JavaScript applications.

-To connect PostgreSQL to your Express application, use an {{% a_blank "ORM" "https://en.wikipedia.org/wiki/Object-relational_mapping" %}} to convert your information from the database to your JavaScript application without performing SQL statements. {{% a_blank "Sequelize" "https://github.com/sequelize/sequelize.git" %}} is an ORM that supports multiple dialects, and PostgreSQL is one of those dialects.
-In general, Sequelize gives you a comfortable API to work with your actual PostgreSQL database from setup to execution.
+For this application, we'll use {{% a_blank "Sequelize" "https://github.com/sequelize/sequelize.git" %}}, as it supports multiple dialects, one of which is PostgreSQL.
+Sequelize provides a comfortable API to work with PostgreSQL databases from setup to execution, but there are [many ORMs to choose](https://en.wikipedia.org/wiki/List_of_object-relational_mapping_software) from if you want to expand your toolbelt.

 Before you can implement database usage in your Node.js application, install sequelize and pg (postgres client for Node.js) on the command line  using npm: